-Students who have earned a baccalaureate degree from a regionally accredited college or university, but lack the required grade point average and/or acceptable test score (official test score required) to be admitted unconditionally, may be granted conditional admission for a maximum of nine semester hours.
+Students who have earned a baccalaureate degree from a regionally accredited or equivalent foreign college or university, but lack the required grade point average and/or acceptable test score (official test score required) to be admitted unconditionally, may be granted conditional admission for a maximum of nine semester hours.
 Students admitted under conditional status may, with the consent of their major adviser, enroll in as many as nine semester hours during their first semester.
 (Also see Unaccredited or Otherwise Accredited Student Admission requirements.)

-• Temporary Admission-Master's Degree
+Temporary Admission-Master's Degree

-(Nine-semester-hour maximum load for full time enrollment)

-Temporary admission may be granted under certain circumstances to applicants who have not submitted all original transcripts, the letter of recommendation, or original exam score.
+(Nine-semester-hour maximum load for full time enrollment) Temporary admission may be granted under certain circumstances to applicants who have not submitted all original transcripts, the letter of recommendation, or original exam score.

-(Note: Please consult the individual program test score requirement prior to taking exam.
+Note: Please consult the individual program test score requirement prior to taking exam.
 Exam requirements vary by program.

 Application fees must be paid in full to be considered for Temporary Admission status.
-Not applicable for Ed.S. students.
 Students must provide, at a minimum, proof of eligibility, copy of bachelor's degree transcript, diploma or letter of completion to be initially considered as eligible for Temporary status.
+Not applicable for DNP, Ed.S., M.Acc, MPA., M.S.N., or M.Tx, students.